Tony goes west after offing Chris.

 - Physical vs. Transcendental elements: the physical experiences of pleasure and pain fill the hour, but the idea of transcendence is also explored (via psychotropic drugs and the natural world)

 Chase also seems to reference the transcendental by making a subtle allusion to the Transcendentalist memoir Walden (which I’ll come back to later).
 David Chase has never hesitated to incorporate philosophical ideas right into the storylines of The Sopranos, delving into Existentialism, Buddhism and Quantum Physics in previous hours.
-In the remaining episodes, he throws Transcendentalism and Romanticism into the mix, creating a medley of ideas that come together very nicely to close the series, in my opinion, in a satisfying—though enigmatic—way.
+In the remaining episodes, he throws Transcendentalism and Romanticism into the mix, creating a medley of ideas that will come together very nicely to close the series in a satisfying—though enigmatic—way.

 This hour, despite my lengthy effort to decode it, will also remain enigmatic.
 “Kennedy and Heidi” is puzzled together with so many covert references, subtle callbacks, loaded images, unforeseen twists, high concepts and unanswered questions that it is guaranteed a place as one of the great enigmas of the series.
 Like all great enigmas, it hints that some grand truth may be hidden below its surface—and then beckons us to come search for it.